+PHOENIX - Facing surging energy costs, 125 energy-management executives from food retailers gathered here last week to seek ways to reduce the consumption of energy by in-store refrigeration, lighting and HVAC systems.
 "I'm here because of my energy rates.
 Southern California Edison raised electricity costs by 28% in the Los Angeles area," said Joe Perry, director of maintenance and construction, Super A Foods, a 12-store retailer based in Commerce, Calif.
 "I'm looking at alternative energy ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.